Klopica/NodeJS-TheCompleteGuide/README.md

 ## JS Refresher

 Objects and Arrays are REFERENCE TYPES.
 This means that if we create an array with `const` keyword, we can still edit this array without violating the restriction that constants must not change.

+For this part of course, view commits that cover topics from section 1.
+There is some interesting information about spread operators, object desctructuring and async code & promises.

 ## Node.JS Basics
+The Essential Knowledge you need to understand
+How the Web Works and what is the role of NodeJS in it?

+NodeJS code runs on web server and handles incoming requests and does something with them.
+It can send response to client (data, html...)

+To correctly handle a request, we need to follow rules defined by protocols.
+(HTTP, HTTPS) HTTPS is protocol in which SSL encryption is enabled.

+### Creating a Node.JS Server
+Core Modules we can use to create NodeJS server:
+  * HTTP - launch a server, send requests
+  * HTTPS - Launch a SSL ecrypted server
+  * fs
+  * path
+  * os

+### Using Node Core modules

+### Working with Requests & Responses

+### Async Code & The Event Loop

 ## Efficient Development